kaushal1999/Notes-Flutter/README.md

-# Multi-Platform(Android, ios, Mac, Linux, Windows, Web) Notes taking Flutter App with realtime synchronization between devices.
+# Multi-Platform(Android, ios, Mac, Linux, Windows, Web) Note taking Flutter App with realtime synchronization between devices.

 This app is made with Flutter and Supabase which allows user to add Note, set color to separate notes.